-Here are some suggested categories: PAPERS (nothing urgent, to sort and purge later), OFFICE SUPPLIES (including networking clutter); DECOR (including memorabilia); PROJECT A (an active or inactive project with lots of papers); PROJECT B (you can combine multiple projects in one box, but only if they don’t overflow); TO FILE (you already know you need to file it, but you haven’t done it yet because you need to set aside some time for it, clear out your files first and/or create new folders), PUT AWAY (it belongs in another room…but don’t leave the room in the middle of an organizing session to put things away!
+Here are some suggested categories: PAPERS (nothing urgent, to sort and purge later, not now); OFFICE SUPPLIES (including networking clutter); DECOR (including memorabilia); PROJECT A (an active or inactive project with lots of papers); PROJECT B (you can combine multiple projects in one box, but only if they don’t overflow); TO FILE (you already know you need to do some filing, but you haven’t done it yet because you need to set aside some time for it, clear out your existing files first, and/or create some new folders); PUT AWAY (it belongs in another room…but don’t leave the room in the middle of an organizing session to put things away!
 Do it later).

 Be ruthless about what stays in your space and what goes.
 Your desktop is prime real estate, so keep out only what you use several times a day so you also have room to work.
-Find homes in drawers, or on shelves, for everything else that you regularly need.
-If you can’t get rid of it, but don’t use it often (such as excess office supplies, old client and tax files) consider storing them in a closet or out in the garage (in a protective container).Be ruthless about what stays in your space and what goes.
+Find homes in drawers, or on shelves, for everything else that you regularly need access to.
+If you can’t get rid of it, but don’t use it often (such as excess office supplies, or old client and tax files) consider storing them in a closet or out in the garage (in a protective container).Be ruthless about what stays in your space and what goes.
 Click To Tweet

 Please share your thoughts in the comment section below!

-Copyright 2015 by Hazel Thornton, Organized For Life.
+Copyright 2015-2020 by Hazel Thornton, Organized For Life.